KaiyuYang74/Scoreboard-Application/README.md

 games from file.

 ##Citation
-- My JSON related codes (persistence realization) are modeled from the demo application provided by Prof.Paul Carter.
+- My JSON related codes (persistence realization) are modeled from the demo application provided by Prof. Paul Carter.